Limebird01/limebird-site/CONOPS.md

 ### CONOPS-014.3: Environment Workflow

 #### CONOPS-014.3.1: Development Workflow:
+- **Admin login only:** Only the site owner/editor can log in to access dashboard and content management features.
+Customer registration is disabled by default.
 - **DR-101 Switch to dev branch:** `git checkout dev`
 - **DR-102 Make changes** to files
 - **DR-103 Deploy for testing:** `.\deploy-dev.ps1`